dannguyen/smalldata_journalism/class/fall2013/notes-1007.md

 ---
 layout: page
+title: Data Mashing
-title: Class notes for Oct.
+tagline: Class notes for Oct.
 7, 2013
-tagline: Data Mashing
 header_image: about-nyu-washingtonsquare.jpg
 ---

+**Note:** the majority of the Fusion Tables and Spreadsheet steps we covered in this lecture can be found in my [step-by-step walkthrough on using Fusion Tables to mash and map data](http://www.smalldatajournalism.com/projects/one-offs/mapping-with-fusion-tables/).

 {% include auto-toc.md %}